AIDC-AI/Marco-MT/MMPO/README.md

 # M²PO

-This repository contains the code and data for the paper on **M²PO: Multi-Perspective Multi-Pair Preference Optimization for Machine Translation**.
+This repository contains the code for the paper on **M²PO: Multi-Perspective Multi-Pair Preference Optimization for Machine Translation**.

 ## 🚧 Coming Soon